 The Dune Shacks of Peaked Hill Bars Historic District is a 1900-acre National Register district significant for its association with the historic development of art and literature in America; for its representation of a rare, fragile property type; and for its association with the poet Harry Kemp.
 It has long been a place of inspiration, contemplation, creativity, and solitude.

 Since the mid-1990s, the National Park Service has had agreements with non-profit organizations that offer artist-in-residence and writer-in-residence programs in the historic dune shacks.
-In addition to these opportunities, there are additional residencies available for 2014, including architecture, engineering, science, cultural/historic, dance, music, and journalism.
+In addition to these opportunities, there may be additional residencies available including architecture, engineering, science, cultural/historic, dance, music, and journalism.

 For more information, please contact the organizations listed below.